TerryV8/click-count/docs/maven_unit_test.md

 We should write unit tests – which are critical to ensuring long-term quality and correctness.

-## To provide Unit tests to our project, add these dependecies in the pom.xml:
+## To provide Unit tests to our project, add these dependencies in the pom.xml:
 ```console
 <dependencies>
 ...